vinefeeder/VineFeeder/README.md

 After devine's downloads are complete, the option to delete the batch file will appear.
 The file may also be manually deleted.

+Note: While batch-run is downloading you may still add videos to batch.txt if you paste the video link for a service into VineFeeder's text box.
+You may not interact with a service if the service needs to use Terminal to display.

 **Closing Down**